Easypay/docs/content/en/checkout/reference.md

         - `id`: `string` with the uuid of the account.
     - `descriptive`: `string` (<= 255 characters) with the description of the capture.
 Will be displayed in the bank statement or in the MB WAY application. (*required*)
     </details>
-  - `expiration_time`: Optional `string` in the format `'Y-m-d H:i'` with the last possible time to make the payment.
+  - `expiration_time`: `string` in the format `'Y-m-d H:i'` with the last possible time to make the payment.
 Applicable in Multibanco payments.
     **Note**: This does not affect checkout session expiration (which is 30 minutes).
   - `currency`: `string` with the currency.
 Available currencies are `'EUR'` (*default*) and `'BRL'`.
   - `key`: `string` (<= 50 characters) with the merchant's key for identifying the payment.
   - `sdd_mandate`: `Object` *required* if `method` is `dd` (Direct Debit):
     <details><summary>Expand</summary>

-    - `id`: Optional `string` to identify this Mandate.
+    - `id`: `string` to identify this Mandate.
     - `iban`: `string` (<= 34 characters). (*required*)
     - `key`: `string` (<= 255 characters) with the merchant's key to identify this Mandate.
     - `name`: `string` (<= 100 characters). (*required*)